-More detailed information on weighting and survey design in LSAC can be found in the LSAC Data User Guide and in LSAC Technical Papers No. 3, 5, 6, 9, 10, 15 and 20 (see dss.gov.au/about-the-department/national-centre-for-longitudinal-data).
+More detailed information on weighting and survey design in LSAC can be found in the LSAC Data User Guide and in LSAC Technical Papers No. 3, 5, 6, 9, 10, 15, 20 and 24 (see https://growingupinaustralia.gov.au/data-and-documentation/technical-papers).